 If you suspect sleep apnea (snoring interspersed with prolonged silent pauses) in yourself, your child or your partner - do go ask your doctor for a referral to a sleep clinic because addressing this issue may also address many other health issues going on.

 But if the main thing you take from this blog is that sleep is going to change for you over the years and the worst thing you can do for your sleep is stress about how much you are getting, then I've done my job.
-And of course with all the sleep interruptions in most households, I think everyone should have the Wind Down Pack handy!
+And of course with all the sleep interruptions in most households, I think everyone should have the Wind Down Pack and the Sweet Dreams Mist handy!

 Yours in Health,